 Parks Planning Criteria

-Generally designed to serve a population of 45,000 people within five kilometers, recreation parks also serve city-wide and regional interests (see Parkland Acquisition Guidelines).
+Generally designed to serve a population of 45,000 people within five kilometres, recreation parks also serve city-wide and regional interests (see Parkland Acquisition Guidelines).
 In addition recreation parks, serve the adjacent residential population with community amenities such as walking and biking trails, picnic areas, play fields, skateboard parks, playgrounds and gardens.

 Due to the fact that recreation parks include high activity sports fields which generate significant volumes of participants and spectators, access to a major roadway is essential including access to public transit and cycling networks.
-The location of this park addresses both of these access issues as well as the equitable distribution of Recreation Parks throughout Kelowna at an approximate five kilometer radius.
+The location of this park addresses both of these access issues as well as the equitable distribution of Recreation Parks throughout Kelowna at an approximate five kilometre radius.

 Subscribe to e-Updates for this project.
 Or for more information, please contact: